 Logic gate is a basic building block of a digital circuit.
 So verify the truth tables of all the logic gates on trainer kit using TTL ICs.
 Also verify them using multisim.
 Mr. Vivek wants to add two numbers in computer but computer only understands the binary numbers i.e. 0&1.
 So design a circuit that adds binary equivalent of two decimal numbers.
 Suppose there are two binary numbers as input and subtract one binary number input from other binary number input.
 Design the circuit using universal gates.
 Considering two numbers (each two bit), Design a circuit which produces the output that compares whether the number is greater than, less than or equal to the second number.
 A code represents each number in the sequence of integers {0...2^N-1} as a binary string of length N in an order such that adjacent integers have code representations that differ in only one-bit position.
 Design a convertor that has above property.
-Design and verify the methods using which one bit of information can be stored in computers.
+In How many ways one bit of information can be stored in computers.
+Design and verify at least three different methods using sequential logic circuits.
 In digital logic and computing, a counter is a device which stores the number of times a particular event or process has occurred in relationship to a clock signal.
 Design such a counter which uses a circulating shift register in which last flip flop shifts its value into the first flip flop.
 Also design a counter in which the inverted output of the last flip flop is connected to the input of first flip flop.
+Suppose there is a need to store 4 bit of data.
+Which device is required for this purpose also show the transfer of data in SISO, SIPO, PISO and PIPO forms?
+Implement a circuit and verify its operation that requires power-supply, inputs (push buttons/DIP switches) and outputs (LED/7-segment display).

-- 1. Anand Kumar, Fundamentals of digital circuits, 3rd Edition, PHI. - 2.
+- 1. A. Anand Kumar, Fundamentals of digital circuits, 3rd Edition, PHI. - 2.
 Thomas L. Floyd, 10th Edition, Digital Fundamentals, Pearson Publications. - 3.
 M. Morris Mano, Digital Design, 4.ed., Prentice Hall of India Pvt.
 Ltd., New Delhi, Sixth impression /Pearson Education (Singapore) Pvt.
 Ltd., New Delhi. - 4.
-Donald P.Leach and Albert Paul Malvino, Digital Principles and Applications, 5th Edition, Tata McGraw Hill Publishing Company Limited, New Delhi, 2003.
+Donald P.Leach and Albert Paul Malvino, Digital Principles and Applications, 5th

+Edition, Tata McGraw Hill Publishing Company Limited, New Delhi, 2003.